rumart/hpe-g2-pdu-api/README.md

 The [HPE G2 PDUs](https://www.hpe.com/us/en/product-catalog/servers/power-distribution-units/pip.power-distribution-units.1009830118.html) ship with a REST API based on the Redfish standard.
 This is nice, but as of this writing the documentation for the API is completely missing.

+I wrote a [blog post](https://www.rudimartinsen.com/2018/11/19/exploring-the-hpe-g2-pdu-rest-api/) about how I explored the API to pull the data I wanted.
+Feel free to check it out for more information

 ## Postman collection

 I've created a Postman collection for some (if not all) of the available endpoints.
 Please note that I've only added GET examples.